xarvh/squarepants/NOTES/Modules.md

 Hoped Advantages
 ================
 1. don't have to write "import Dict exposing (Dict)" on every single module.
 In fact, I don't have to write import s at all, and this is really good because I want rapid prototyping

 2. you can load two versions of the same library and give it different names

 3. globals are tightily controlled and there is a single place where you can see them immediately

 4. No guessing what module "Cart" comes from, when you see "Cart" it's always the same module across the whole project.

 5. You can have your editor load the meta file and highlight all globals/imported symbols

+6. You can expose `log` from `Debug` and then remove it enitrely or remap it to something else entirely (or just use the rename tool)